 Britt is the co-founder where he continues to build partnerships and facilitate trainings.
 He finds great joy and meaning from being part of a global community working to transform the inner and outer spaces of our lives.
 Britt has also been an organic farmer on two continents, a full-time professor, and the founder of an international nonprofit and several social enterprises.
 Growing mixed annual crops on six acres, he fed thousands of people through farmer’s markets and partnerships with local cooperatives and supermarkets, and also advanced farm-to-school leadership programs in elementary schools.
 For ten years he was Core Faculty in the Center for Creative Change at Antioch University Seattle, where he led seminars and advised graduate students in social change and leadership.
 In 2008, Britt founded RootSpring (formerly iLEAP), an international nonprofit creating a new generation of social leaders and global citizens throughout the world.
 In 2016, iLEAP was recognized as a “leadership development pioneer” in the social sector by the National Committee for Responsive Philanthropy.

-In addition to his work at Perennial, Britt is a Clinical Associate Professor in the University of Washington Department of Global Health, and an Adjunct Associate Professor in the Leadership for Sustainability graduate program at the University of Vermont.
+In addition to his work at Perennial, Britt is a Clinical Associate Professor in the University of Washington Department of Global Health, the founder and principal at SOIL, and the co-host of the podcast, Off-Track, On-Purpose.
 He holds a BA degree from the University of Michigan, an MSc from the University of California at Davis, and a PhD from the University of Washington.